balkrishnarawool/vectordb-talk/README.md

 # Introduction
-This is source repo for may talk on vector databases.
+This is source repo for may talk on vector databases: Making Sense of Vector Databases
-The talk is done with 2 different titles:
-- The Mathemagic of Vector Databases
-- Making Sense of Vector Databases

 This talk creates a tiny Vector Database using Java's Vector API.
 [Tiny Vector DB](vectordb-examples/src/main/java/com/balarawool/vectordb/db/VectorDB.java)